6 steps to get sales and marketing working on the same team

 TOF content: blog posts, infographics, quizzes, sales calculators/tools, videos

-What a lead looks like: First time visitor to site, has exhibited interest in content X
+What a lead looks like: First time visitor to the site, has exhibited interest in content X

 The top of the funnel is the discovery phase where a lead first becomes aware of your product but may not yet be ready to buy.
 Content published at this stage needs to attract.
 Create useful, educational content that establishes your brand as an industry expert.